 The Child Safe Standards are compulsory minimum standards for all Victorian schools, to ensure they are well prepared to protect children from abuse and neglect.

-To create and maintain a child safe organisation, an entity to which the Child Safe Standards apply must have:
+To create and maintain a child safe organisation, and comply with the Child Safe Standards, Mount Waverley North Primary School has:

 - strategies to embed an organisational culture of child safety, including through effective leadership arrangements

 - a child safe policy or statement of commitment to child safety